SAP-samples/teched2025-AD161/exercises/ex4/README.md

 We have prepared a subaccount in BTP that has access to a HANA instance.
 In the subaccount, there already are users for this exercise.
-Your username is `capworkshopuser+0XX@gmail.com`, where `XX` is the number assigned to you in the beginning of the session.
+Your username is `capworkshopuser+0XX@gmail.com`, where `XX` is the number assigned to you for the session.

 1. Go to the xtravels terminal and execute
     ```sh